Jan Dorrestein

-Jan Dorrestein (born 9 August 1945) is a Dutch professional golfer.
+Johannes Gerardus Maria Dorrestein (9 August 1945 – 5 April 2023) was a Dutch professional golfer.

 Early life

-Dorrestein was born in Arnhem, Netherlands.
+Dorrestein was born in Soest, Netherlands on 9 August 1945.
 His father was a golf professional.
 In addition, both of his brothers became golf professionals.

 Professional career

-Dorrestein turned pro in 1965.
+In 1965, Dorrestein turned pro.
 In April 1970 Dorrestein played the Kenya Open.
 Dorrestein opened well with a 66.
 He subsequently played well with rounds of 70-67-70 to finish at 273.
 He defeated Malcolm Gregson, Ronnie Shade, and Bob Tuohy by 14 shots.
 It was his first professional win.
 Later in the year he represented the Netherlands in the 1970 World Cup.

 The following year he played in the 1971 Open Championship.
 He missed the cut.
 Later in the year Dorrestein again represented the Netherlands at the 1971 World Cup.
 His teammate was Bertus van Mook.
 Dorrestein opened with a 76 and van Mook shot a 74 to put their team in the middle of the pack.
 In the second round Dorrestein shot a 70 to put him, in the individual standings, in a tie for 17th, ten back of the lead.
 His team would eventually finish in 18th place among 46 teams.

 In 1972 Dorrestein played 16 events on the European Tour.
-He missed the cut in his first tour events.
+He missed the cut in his first four events.
 However, he recorded a top-25 in his fifth event, the Martini International.
 He also recorded a top-25 at his seventh event of the year, the Scottish Open.
 The next event he played was the 1972 Open Championship at Muirfield.
 Dorrestein shot rounds of 74-71-72-72 to finish in a tie of 15th, eleven strokes behind winner Lee Trevino.
 For the remainder of the year Dorrestein never came close to winning but made the second round cut at his remaining eight tournaments.